tstuefe/ojdk-stathist-patch/README.md

 This feature was has been proposed to the OpenJDK community for upstream inclusion, see http://mail.openjdk.java.net/pipermail/serviceability-dev/2018-November/025909.html .

-It has been rejected however since the features it provides are a domain of JFR (Java Flight Recorder) and the JMC (Java Mission Control).
-Both JFR and JMC have been open sourced with JDK 11 and are since then freely available - in former releases they had been paid features of the Oracle JDK.
+It has been rejected since its features intersect with JFR (Java Flight Recorder) and the JMC (Java Mission Control).
+Both JFR and JMC have been open sourced with JDK 11 and are since then freely available.

-The consensus is that we do not want two backend colslecting statistical data, but rather concentrate our efforts on one which does it really well.
-Should JFR lack capabilities this  Statistics History offers, we want to rather improve JFR instead of introducing a second solution.
+The consensus is that we do not want two backends collecting statisticals.
+We rather concentrate our efforts on one which does it really well.

 The author fully understand and support this decision.

-However, he still thinks this patch to be valuable for the following cases:
+However, this patch may still be valuable in the following corner cases:

 - you are a downstream OpenJDK maintainer and want to add this feature to older releases which have no JFR/JMC.
-- Or maybe you want to exclude JFR/JMC from your build and need a cheap monitoring solution.
-Please note though that this feature is by no means an fully fledged alternative to JFR.
+- you are a downstream OpenJDK maintainer and want to exclude JFR/JMC from your build for whatever reason and need a cheap monitoring solution (please note though that this feature is not and cannot be an alternative to JFR).
-- for research, fun and profit.
+- for experimenting and playing around.

 The patch itself is really simple and non-invasive, so it should be easy to maintain downstream.
 Almost all code resides in new files, and the interface toward the VM is minimal.

-I will keep these patches up-to-date - one version for jdk8u, jdk11u and jdk/jdk tip  - as long as I think it makes sense.

 ## Patch files